AnonymousPlanet/thgtoa/guide.md

 Do not use that account for "sign-up with Google" anywhere unless necessary.

-Be extremely careful if you decide to use the account for Google activities (such as Google Maps reviews or Youtube Comments) as those can easily trigger some checks (Negative reviews, Comments breaking Community Guidelines on Youtube).
+Be extremely careful if you decide to use the account for Google activities (such as Google Maps reviews or YouTube Comments) as those can easily trigger some checks (Negative reviews, Comments breaking Community Guidelines on YouTube).

 If your account gets suspended [^204] (this can happen on sign-up, after signing-up or after using it in some Google services), you can still get it unsuspended by submitting[^205] an appeal/verification (which will again require your Phone number and possibly an e-mail contact with Google support with the reason).
 Suspension of the account does not disable the e-mail forwarding but suspended account will be deleted after a while.